njanders9124/njanders9124.github.io/essays/real-questions.md

 dont get all 3 together and that video is not in working :)
 ```

 Not only though their question, but also their engagement with the community has this person demonstrated their disdain for search.
-They've posed a question and when given the response that the information has been posted in superior formats, they demand that the anser'ers rechew the information into something he prefers.
+They've posed a question and when given the response that the information has been posted in superior formats, they demand that the answer'ers rechew the information into something he prefers.

 ## Thoughts from a Lead Technician